ccswbs/UoGd7-Training/workbench.md

 Drupal Workbench is accessed from the administration bar, by selecting `My Workbench`.
 Here, you will see your profile and a collection of the site content you have authored and edited.
 For content authors, the Workbench page has two main tabs: "My Content" and "Create Content."
 Selecting `Create Content` is an alternative to selecting `Add content` on the main administration bar.

+### My Content Tab

+This tab organizes your content.
+You will see lists called "My Edits" and "All Recent Content."
+The My Content tab also has two sub-tabs, also called "My Edits" and "All Recent Content."
+Using these sub-tabs allows you to search each list by title, type, and publishing status.

 ## Workbench Moderation

 Clients can contact CCS Web & Development Solutions to request the enabling of the Workbench moderation feature.
 This feature sets publishing restrictions for the site, such that created content must be approved by a publisher before it can be published.
 This allows more oversight and can help in catching potential accessibility issues before they go live.